 Uscreen is fully-customizable, with any aspect of all themes able to be tweaked, and users can create their own personal profiles to manage their subscriptions and engage in discussions (which helps to foster a unique community).
 Tracking the success of your videos is also incredibly easy, with analytics covering user-data, subscriptions, and royalty-payments.
 We offer a complete online video-management and distribution system for brands of all sizes.

-Without doubt, all three video platforms offer their own benefits for companies of all sizes, and much depends on personal preference.
+Without a doubt, all three video platforms offer their own benefits for companies of all sizes, and much depends on personal preference.
 However, Uscreen provides the most comprehensive, user-friendly, customizable video-hosting service, giving businesses the power to create a fully-branded video hub, enhancing your online presence far beyond what YouTube and Vimeo Pro can accommodate.